 I recommend that two or more people participate in each interview.
 First, this makes the logistics of asking questions and taking notes easier.
 Secondly, everyone hears the customer’s responses differently.
 I also suggest that you save five minutes after the interview is over, once you’ve thanked and said goodbye to the customer, to do a quick recap with your fellow interviewers.
 What did everyone hear?
 What were the key points?
 Take notes during these post-interview discussions and include them with the general interview notes.

 It’s also helpful to have people on the team with different backgrounds and perspectives listen in on the interviews.
-Having someone with a sales background for example is helpful because they think about the buying process.
+Having someone with a sales background, for example, is helpful because they think about the buying process.
 Someone with an engineering background can help you understand if your solution is technically feasible.

-I used to take verbatim notes, but don’t do that any more.
+I used to take verbatim notes, but don’t do that anymore.
 Instead, I use bulleted lists and create an interview outline.
 I’ll then include a few key quotes from the prospect that emphasize a key learning point—these become valuable later when you’re making the case to perhaps include a certain feature or capability.
 Quotes are also great because they’re in the voice of the customer and carry a lot of weight.
 They also help you remember who you’re building a solution for, what problems they’re facing on a daily basis, and more.

 Take notes in an online format that’s easy to share (personally, I use Google Docs for this—with a separate document for each customer interview).

-It’s important to include basic information about your prospect—such as title, company size (if you’re validating a B2B product), and other demographic information to segment the interviews later.
+It’s important to include basic information about your prospects—such as title, company size (if you’re validating a B2B product), and other demographic information to segment the interviews later.
 This also helps you identify broader patterns, i.e. noticing that all the prospects from the larger companies you spoke with faced the same problem.

 I also record all my interviews.
 These are useful for going back and listening for key points that I may not have noted in the initial interviews.
 Audio recordings are also great for getting new team members up to speed on the customer problem we’re solving.
 Sometimes, I like to share clips of the recordings with the engineering team so they get a flavor of the customer’s challenge.
 It’s like having a real-life user story on audio.
-[Note: it’s always important to ask for permission up front and to emphasize that the recording will only be used internally.]
+[Note: it’s always important to ask for permission upfront and to emphasize that the recording will only be used internally.]

+10. Bonus Tip!
 Ask open-ended questions that focus on problem-solution relationships.

 - How do feel about your current solution?